-Basic concepts of sets and set relations, the fundamental properties of real numbers, fundamental processes, equations, inequalities, absolute value, graphs, and functions.
-Prerequisite: Minimum math sub-score of 21 (beginning Spring 2016) on the ACT or MTH 0300 with a grade of C or higher.
+The study of functions, but not limited to, absolute value, quadratic, rational, polynomial, logarithmic, and exponential; systems of equations; and matrices.
+Prerequisite: Minimum math sub-score of 21 on the ACT or MTH 0300 with a grade of C or higher.
 Fall, Spring